Lillard has 71 pts and 13 3s; Blazers beat Rockets 131-114 - WHIZ News

 “I enjoy those moments in the game when I’m just going after people,” Lillard said, “when I’m in attack mode.”

-And Lillard got drug tested by the league shortly after his performance — which kind of dampened the moment because Lillard is afraid of needles.
+And Lillard was drug tested shortly after his performance — which kind of dampened the moment because Lillard is afraid of needles.

 “I know I’ve got a lot of tattoos, but when you’re doing a blood draw, it’s different from tattoos.
 It brought me down from here to floor,” Lillard said gesturing from above his head and then dropping his hand.